Skip to content

 Protective factors

 Educator or school administrator?
-Here, you’ll find social media content, text messages, and announcements about youth substance use that you can send to students or families, parents and guardians.
+Here, you’ll find social media content, text messages, and announcements about youth substance use that you can send to students, families, parents, and guardians.

 These structured curriculums and other resources provided by various organizations can help you expand your health and prevention efforts.